-Chicago Carbon Live Fire E. coli Outbreak and Lawsuits
+Chicago Carbon Live Fire E. coli Outbreak Lawsuits

 The Chicago Department of Public Health (CDPH) identified an outbreak of Shiga toxin-producing E. coli (STEC), impacting at least 67 Chicago residents.
-As part of the CDPH investigation, Carbón Live Fire Mexican Grill located at 300 W. 26th Street has been linked to the outbreak.
-Following a request from CDPH, Carbón closed voluntarily and is fully cooperating with the investigation.
-At least 16 individuals have been hospitalized as part of this outbreak.
-One of the leading symptoms caused by STEC is diarrhea, including bloody diarrhea.
+As part of the CDPH investigation, Carbón Live Fire Mexican Grill located at 300 W. 26th Street was linked to the outbreak.
+Following a request from CDPH, Carbón closed voluntarily and is fully cooperated with the investigation.
+At least 16 individuals were hospitalized as part of this outbreak.
+One of the leading symptoms caused by STEC was diarrhea, including bloody diarrhea.
 Infection can also lead to more serious complications.
-Marler Clark represents 32 people sickened in this outbreak.
+Marler Clark represented 32 people sickened in this outbreak.